openstack/keystone/doc/source/install/keystone-install-obs.rst

    .. note::

-      Before the Queens release, keystone needed to be run on two separate ports to accomodate the Identity v2 API which ran a separate admin-only service commonly on port 35357.
+      Before the Queens release, keystone needed to be run on two separate ports to accommodate the Identity v2 API which ran a separate admin-only service commonly on port 35357.
 With the removal of the v2 API, keystone can be run on the same port for all interfaces.